Post

 About AIxCC

 The AI Cyber Challenge (AIxCC) is DARPA’s competition to develop AI systems that autonomously discover and patch vulnerabilities.
-We built ATLANTIS, a multi-agent system combining LLMs with program analysis techniques (symbolic execution, directed fuzzing, static analysis) to find and fix bugs at scale.
-During the competition, we found the most real-world 0-day vulnerabilities among all participants.
+We built ATLANTIS, a multi-agent system combining LLMs with program analysis techniques (symbolic execution, directed fuzzing, static analysis) to find and fix bugs at scale under competition constraints.

 For more details, check out the Team Atlanta website and media coverage.
 For technical details, see our paper: ATLANTIS.
 All teams’ source code is available at the AIxCC Archive.